tinacms/tina.io/content/docs/features/data-fetching.md

 ### Do I need to use `staticRequest`?

 Absolutely not.
-These are helper functions which emphasize that static requests should only be made against your _local_ server.
-The `@tinacms/cli` runs a GraphQL server at `http://localhost:4001`, so feel free to use any HTTP client you'd like.
+This is a helper function which emphasizes that static requests should only be made against your _local_ server.
+The `staticRequest` helper function makes the request against `http://localhost:4001`, which is where `@tinacms/cli` runs its GraphQL server.
+Feel free to use any HTTP client you'd like.

 Note, however, that it's important to return an object from `getStaticProps` which has `data`, `query`, and `variables` properties so the client-side TinaCMS container can make everything editable on your page.